caseypaquola/BigBrainWarp/docs/pages/scripts.rst

 What's under the hood?
 ********************************

 The BigBrainWarp function currently wraps the following range of transformations.
-In C) it is assumed either the input or the output is BigBrain
+In C), the output template is not specified as it is assumed that either the input or the output is BigBrain.

 .. image:: ./images/bbw_workflow_wide.png
    :height: 350px